The University of Western Australia

 • coordinating cross-government collaboration on science; and

 • providing support for the Chief Scientist of Western Australia.

-The Office of Science manages the State Government’s investment in the Western Australian Marine Science Institution (WAMSI).
+Science and Innovation manages the State Government’s investment in the Western Australian Marine Science Institution (WAMSI).

 Western Australian Museum

 The Western Australian Museum is the State’s premier cultural organisation, housing WA’s scientific and cultural collection.
 Since opening in 1891 the Museum has made major contributions to the collection, conservation and research of the State’s natural and social history, maritime heritage and the cultural heritage of Aboriginal communities in Western Australia.
 The Museum presently houses more than four million objects in its collections.

 Curtin University's Centre for Marine Science and Technology (CMST) was founded in 1985 and comprises a multi-skilled group of scientists and engineers committed to the development of technical ocean-related skills in Australia.
 The Centre has earned a reputation as a high-quality marine technology research and development facility responsive to industry and government needs.

 CMST’s expertise fits into four major categories: Hydrodynamics, Underwater Acoustics, Marine Ecology and Stereoscopic Imaging.

 The centre works in close cooperation with Curtin’s Department of Imaging and Applied Physics, Department of Applied Geology, Remote Sensing Group, Aquatic Science Group, and the Department of Environmental Biology, plus WA:ERA, IMOS, the Australian Maritime College, and many others.